 If you’ve ever used Alexa or Siri, sat in a self-driving car, talked to a chatbot, or even watched something recommended to you by Netflix, you’ve come across Artificial Intelligence, or AI, as it’s commonly known.

-AI appears to be the driving force behind the world’s advancement, in almost every field of study including healthcare, finance, entertainment, and transport.
-Simply put, Artificial Intelligence is the capability of machines to learn like humans, take problem-solving decisions and complete tasks that would otherwise require multiple individuals to invest long working hours.
+Artificial intelligence appears to be the driving force behind the world’s advancement, in almost every field of study including healthcare, finance, entertainment, and transport.
+Simply put, Artificial Intelligence is the capability of machines to learn like humans, take problem-solving decisions, and complete tasks that would otherwise require multiple individuals to invest long working hours.

 We’re here to answer all your AI-related questions, so you can get humanity one step closer to planting Elon Musk’s neuralink chips into our brains and curing blindness!
 Or, just make a chatbot.

 AI engineers create, repair, implement and improve artificial intelligence for organisations to use.
 They work with neural networks, build their machine learning models, test and implement existing artificial intelligence models, use data science, act as problem-solvers for artificial intelligence technology and keep the organisation’s AI infrastructure running.
 And that’s not even all of it.
 AI engineers have excellent developer skills.
 A lot of their work is analysing data which informs the implementation of machine learning programs that automate tasks to improve efficiency.

 The modern need of AI engineers and developers

 In recent times, the industry has seen an enormous boom in hiring rates of AI engineers, and more developers are considering entering the field, which is probably why you’re reading this.
 Linkedin, Gartner and Forbes have all claimed AI specialists as one of the top emerging jobs in recent times, with LinkedIn giving Artificial Intelligence Specialist the number one spot in their ‘emerging jobs report’ for 2020!